Viikuu/CollectionsPage/README.md

 ## Functionalities

-Right now we have full user auth backend site, rest api for user, collection and for item (*in progress*)
+Right now we have:

+  On Backend site -

+  *full user auth api, rest api for user, collections, items and comments api which specified endpoits, which let user to create, delete, update and get informations using specified thing id.*

+  On Frontend site -

+  *Work in Progress*

 ## Setup